Category: #alzheimers

 As you can see, a lot of things can pile on.
 Step away, take a timeout!
 Get a talk therapy appointment, ASAP.
 You are no longer able to get out of this situation on your own.
 Breathe, just deep breathe for 5 minutes.

 You will have to make adjustments and learn better-coping skills.
 You will have to learn to say, “No.” You will have to take care of yourself physically and mentally before you can help anyone else.
-Yes, you can recover.
+Yes, you can recover, but I want you to be able to prevent burnout.

 Burnout is more common.
 My wish for all of us is that we take better care of ourselves BEFORE we get to this stage.
 The same stressors apply, they may not be as intense or as long, but they could be.